jgeewax/pyhaml-jinja/README.markdown

-# pyhaml_jinja
+# PyHaml Jinja

+Haml-style syntax for Jinja2 templates

 ## NOT FOR PRODUCTION USE

-This package isn't quite ready for production.
+This package is still very young and therefore not quite ready for production.

-Please report lots of bugs via the issue tracker.
+Please report lots of bugs via the issue tracker so that it might become something production ready.

 ## Overview